The Honey Bee Social Structure

 Bees, like humans, have a very complex social structure, and beekeepers should understand this structure if they are to be successful.
 Honey bees are vegetarian and get their proteins from the pollen they eat.
 Honey bees also get carbohydrates from the honey that is made from nectar.
 As social insects, the honey bees work together in harmony for their colony to survive.
-The honey bees are divided into three different types which are the; the queen, the drone, and the worker bee.
+The honey bees are divided into three different types which are the: the queen, the drone and the worker bee.

-The queen is a female bee that is fertile, and who’s main purpose is to mate with the drone bees (males), in order to reproduce and to bring about new bees.
-In the unfortunate event that a queen bee dies, the worker bees will select a number of young worker larvae and them feed a special kind of diet referred to as the royal jelly.
+The queen is a female bee that is fertile, and whose main purpose is to mate with the drone bees (males), in order to reproduce and to bring about new bees.
+In the unfortunate event that a queen bee dies, the worker bees will select a number of young worker larvae and feed them a special kind of diet referred to as the royal jelly.
 The worker larvae that have been fed the royal jelly will then develop into a young queen.
 There is only one queen bee in a colony.

 Drones are the male bees that mate with the queen bees.
 In a colony there can be several drones at a time.

 Worker bees are female bees that are infertile because they were not fed the royal jelly from they were a larvae, and so the development of queen morphology did not take place.The worker bees generally do all the work of the colony such pollen collection, nectar collection, water collection etc. The worker bees also make up the largest population of a given colony.

 The Bee Hive

 The bee hive is a specially constructed structure where the bees live.
 There are several types of bee hives, but generally each are made up of the following, important components:

 - The hive body – is a large wooden box that holds up to 10 frames of the comb, it is also referred to as the super.
 It is here that space is usually left for the bees to rear their brood and also keep their honey just for their use.

 - The bottom board – this is the wooden stand where the hive rests.
 It can be placed on a rock to so that it is elevated above the ground.